Updated on November 25, 4:40 p.m. (GMT+8): Updated for relevancy based on the most recent Valorant patch notes.

-How to play Fade, Valorant’s newest initiator
+How to play Fade

 As an attacker, she can help her team take control of sites by identifying the defenders’ locations so her allies can set up for the necessary duels.

-Meanwhile, she can strike from the shadows on defense, shooting through smokes as the enemy team enters a site.
+She can strike from the shadows on defense, shooting through smokes as the enemy team enters a site.
 She can also use her abilities to clear positions during retakes.

 Haunt is an actual wallhack

 Fade’s Haunt is the centerpiece of her tool kit and her signature ability.
 The all-seeing orb stays active for two seconds after it lands and it will reveal the location of enemies caught in its line of sight.
 While opponents can destroy it, they will have to give away their position when shooting it.